johnwargo/thewargos-11ty/src/posts/2013/stupid-mobile-application-at-the-ymca.md

 ---
-title: "Stupid Mobile Application at the YMCA"
+title: Stupid Mobile Application at the YMCA
-date: "2013-08-18"
+date: 2013-08-18
 categories:
   - Miscellaneous
 ---